The Causal Information Bottleneck and Optimal Causal Variable Abstractions: Comparing Variable Abstractions

-After learning a representation \( T_{1} \), we may want to compare it with another representation \( T_{2} \), which could either be one learned earlier or one considered as the ground truth.
+After learning a v-abstraction \( T_{1} \), we may want to compare it with another v-abstraction \( T_{2} \), which could either be one learned earlier or one considered as the ground truth.
 Simple equality of their encoders is not an appropriate criterion for this comparison.
-Two representations might have different encoders and still be ``equivalent'' in the sense that they coincide when the values of the representations are relabeled.
-This is especially apparent in the case of completely deterministic representations.
-For example, consider two binary representations \( T_{1} \) and \( T_{2} \) of a low-level variable \( X \) with range \( R_{X} = \{0, 1, 2\} \), defined by deterministic functions \( \phi_{T_{1}} \) and \( \phi_{T_{2}} \).
+Two v-abstractions might have different encoders and still be ``equivalent'' in the sense that they coincide when the values of the v-abstraction are relabeled.
+This is especially apparent in the case of completely deterministic v-abstractions.
+For example, consider two binary v-abstractions \( T_{1} \) and \( T_{2} \) of a low-level variable \( X \) with range \( R_{X} = \{0, 1, 2\} \), defined by deterministic functions \( \phi_{T_{1}} \) and \( \phi_{T_{2}} \).
 Suppose \( \phi_{T_{1}} \) maps 0 and 1 to 0, and 2 to 1, while \( \phi_{T_{2}} \) maps 0 and 1 to 1, and 2 to 0.
-Intuitively, $T_{1}$ and $T_{2}$ represent the same representation because relabeling the values of $T_{1}$ (\emph{i.e.}, swapping 0 and 1) yields a representation that produces the same values as $T_{2}$ for the same low-level values of $X$.
+Intuitively, $T_{1}$ and $T_{2}$ represent the same v-abstraction because relabeling the values of $T_{1}$ (\emph{i.e.}, swapping 0 and 1) yields a v-abstraction that produces the same values as $T_{2}$ for the same low-level values of $X$.
 Formally, and extending to the non-deterministic case, this is to say that equivalence arises whenever the conditional distributions are identical up to a bijection \( \sigma \) of the values of the \( T_{i} \).
-This leads to the following definition: \begin{definition}[Equivalent representations] Two representations $T_{1}$ and $T_{2}$ of $X$ are \emph{equivalent} if there is a bijection $\sigma\colon \supp(T_{1}) \to \supp(T_{2})$ such that $\forall t_{1} \in \supp(T_{1}), x \in \supp(X), \ q_{T_{1}\mid X}(t_{1} \mid x) = q_{T_{2}\mid X}(\sigma(t_{1}) \mid x)$, where $q_{T_{1}\mid X}$, $q_{T_{2}\mid X}$ are the encoders for $T_{1}$ and $T_{2}$.
+This leads to the following definition: \begin{definition}[Equivalent Variable Abstractions] Two v-abstractions $T_{1}$ and $T_{2}$ of $X$ are \emph{equivalent} if there is a bijection $\sigma\colon \supp(T_{1}) \to \supp(T_{2})$ such that $\forall t_{1} \in \supp(T_{1}), x \in \supp(X), \ q_{T_{1}\mid X}(t_{1} \mid x) = q_{T_{2}\mid X}(\sigma(t_{1}) \mid x)$, where $q_{T_{1}\mid X}$, $q_{T_{2}\mid X}$ are the encoders for $T_{1}$ and $T_{2}$.
 We then write $T_{1} \cong T_{2}$. \end{definition}